AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ### Use case 1

 A marketer wants to setup Pega Customer Decision Hub with profile data loaded from Adobe Experience Platform.
+This can concern an initial full load followed by delta loads on a scheduled basis.

 ### Use case 2

-A marketer wants up-to-date profile data in Adobe Customer Data Platform available in Pega Customer Decision Hub that enhances the Pega next-best-action decisioning process both for engagement policies as well as predictors in Adaptive Models.
+A marketer wants up-to-date profile data from Adobe Customer Data Platform available in Pega Customer Decision Hub that enhances the Pega insights around customer profiles on an ongoing basis.

 ## Prerequisites {#prerequisites}